tyjak/quickswitch-for-i3/README.rst

 However, sometimes you may want to grab a window and move it to your current workspace.
 This can be done with the ``-m/--move`` flag.

 Conversely, you might want to send the current window or container on a ``-j/--journey`` to another workspace.
+If your current workspace becomes empty without that container, you'll be glad you added the ``-F/--followifempty`` switch, which will change your current workspace to the one where your container went.
+If you use ``-f/--follow``, you'll be following along whether your workspace becomes empty or not.

 A similiar feature is the ``-s/--scratchpad`` flag, which searches your scratchpad, and does a ``scratchpad show`` on the window you choose.